Chicago Union: 2021 season

 In 2021, the Chicago Union finished first in the Central Division with a 10–2 record.
 In the first round of the playoffs the Union won their first playoff game, defeating Minnesota 22–18.
 They lost to New York in the semifinals 22–18.

 2022 season

 In 2022, The Union finished first in the central division with an 11-1 record.
 They made it to the Championship but ultimately lost to the New York Empire.
 Kyle Rutledge was AUDL First Team All-Rookie.
 Pawel Janas was selected to the First Team All-AUDL.

 2023 season

 In 2023, The Union finished third in the central division with a 6–6 record.
 They lost in the first round of the playoffs to the Indianapolis Alleycats 23–15.

 2024 season

 The Union ended the 2024 season with a record of 7-5.
 While the Union finished third in the division, they did make it to the playoffs, but were narrowly defeated by the Madison Radicals in a thrilling double-overtime match.

 This season marked the beginning of a new chapter for the Union as they started hosting games at Martin Stadium at Northwestern University.

+2025 season

+In 2025, The Union finished with an undefeated record of 12-0, and placed 1st in the Central Division.
+During The Union's first playoff match against the Minnesota Wind Chill in the Divisional Finals, Chicago fell short, losing 19-17.

+The Union continued to play their home games at Martin Stadium (Northwestern University) at Northwestern University during the 2025 season.

+2026 season

+In the 2026 season, The Union began playing games at Evanston Township High School's Murney Lazier Field at Memorial Stadium (Referred to as "ETHS Lazier Field" by the Ultimate Frisbee Association and Chicago Union in published schedules).
+The Union left Martin Stadium (Northwestern University) due to scheduling conflicts with the Chicago Stars FC of the NWSL.
+According to an article by the Chicago Union, "Northwestern communicated early that there would not be enough available dates to host both our full season and the Stars’ first year in Evanston, and we fully support their expanded role in the broader sports landscape."